 When we make normative judgments, we have reasons for saying that X is particularly good, though Y is not.
 There are certain properties which X possesses and which Y does not possess, and the presence or absence of just those properties differentiate our judgments.
 What makes a good car good is a set of properties that is different than the set of properties that make a shoe a good shoe, or a violin a good violin.

 Most of the examples given above are non-moral.
-(If you don't understand the difference between moral and non-moral, review the previous section.)
+(If you don't understand the difference between moral and non-moral, review document above.)
 We are not interested in these, but in normative moral judgments.
-In fact, this entire work is particularly concerned with normative moral judgments.)
+In fact, this entire semester is especially concerned with normative moral judgments.)
 So, in summary, we will explore and evaluate different ways of making judgments about things of moral consideration.

 What kinds of moral things are there?
 Generally speaking, ethicists distinguish between a person's actions and the person himself/herself.
 (This is expressed by the Catholic aphorism: "Hate the sin, love the sinner.")